Operation Halyard: Rescue of American airmen

-Lt.
 Musulin arranged a meeting with a committee of the airmen to discuss the preparations that would need to be made before evacuation could take place.
 He discovered that there were approximately 250 airmen divided into six groups and housed within a ten-mile radius of the airstrip at Galovića polje (Galovica field) near Pranjani.
-Musulin established a courier service between the mission and the various groups in order to provide daily news on the progress being made towards the evacuation.
+Musulin established a courier service between the mission and the various groups in order to provide daily news on the progress being made.
 He also distributed funds to enable the airmen to purchase needed supplies.
-At the same time Mihailović assigned the First Ravna Gora Corps to provide security for the operation.
+At the same time, Mihailović assigned the First Ravna Gora Corps to provide security for the operation.

-According to Professor Kirk Ford, the airmen assembled at Pranjani awaiting evacuation represented a potential source of intelligence, particularly concerning Serbia.
-"They had witnessed the civil war between Chetnik and Partisan forces and had experienced the full range of Chetnik-German relations, from open hostility to wary tolerance and at times accommodation.
+According to Professor Kirk Ford, the airmen assembled at Pranjani awaiting evacuation represented a potential source of intelligence, particularly concerning Serbia:

+They had witnessed the civil war between Chetnik and Partisan forces and had experienced the full range of Chetnik-German relations, from open hostility to wary tolerance and at times accommodation.
 They had seen Chetnik soldiers give their lives to save them from capture and had been protected and well-treated by Mihailović's forces and by the Serbian peasantry.
-Their very presence at Pranjani under Chetnik was itself a clear evidence that Mihailović remained a well-disposed toward the United States and was no collaborator in the true sense of the word."
+Their very presence at Pranjani under Chetnik was itself a clear evidence that Mihailović remained a well-disposed toward the United States and was no collaborator in the true sense of the word.

 According to statistics compiled by the US Air Force Air Crew Rescue Unit, between 1 January and 15 October 1944, a total of 1,152 American airmen were airlifted from Yugoslavia, 795 with the assistance of the Yugoslav Partisans and 356 with the help of the Serbian Chetniks.
-Serbian-American Lt.
-Eli Popovich, part of the Halyard Mission attached to partisan HQ, kept in radio contact with Arthur Jibilian to co-ordinate the rescue of all US and foreign airmen in Yugoslavia from Mihailović's HQ (where radio operator Jibilian was attached).
+Serbian-American Lieutenant Eli Popovich, part of the Halyard Mission attached to Partisan HQ, kept in radio contact with Arthur Jibilian to co-ordinate the rescue of all American and foreign airmen in Yugoslavia from Mihailović's HQ (where radio operator Jibilian was attached).

 Airstrip construction

 In early-March 1944, 25 rescued pilots were brought to Pranjani.
 Captain Zvonimir Vučković of the First Ravna Gora Corps was responsible for their security.
 Mihailović ordered Vučković to build an improvised airstrip from which the aviators could be evacuated.
 Vučković selected a field near Pranjani.
 Construction of the airstrip was managed by Captain Nikola Verkić.
 Vučković stated:

 British authorities thought the airstrip was too short.
 Eleven airmen, including John P. Devlin, wanted to go on foot to the Adriatic Sea.
 Mihailovic provided supporting units and they started out on 19 April, after a ceremonial send-off in Pranjani.
 The remaining aviators were unable to walk due to injuries and illness.
-A few dozen more airmen reached Pranjani in late-April.
+A few dozen more airmen reached Pranjani in late April.
 Vučković divided them into two groups.
 The first, from the Takovo district, was guided by Sergeant Bora Komračević.
-The second group from the Dragačevo district was guided by Mihailo Paunović, who did not speak English.
+The second group, from the Dragačevo district, was guided by Mihailo Paunović, who did not speak English.